TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/5-modeling-the-class-hierarchy.rst

 described in the TCA.
 No additional configuration for the class hierarchy is needed.

-For the second case of *Single Table Inheritance* beside creation of the table there is an additional configuration efford needed.
-Furthermore the table must have an additinal field, that contains the type of the stored database tupel.
-The table definition schematicly looks like this:
+For the second case of *Single Table Inheritance* beside creation of the table there is an additional configuration effort needed.
+Furthermore the table must have an additional field, that contains the type of the stored database tupel.
+The table definition schematically looks like this:

 .. code-block:: guess